Scott Trail Rocket Review Facts

 .
 Although the upper mesh is light and flexible, the rubber toe bumper provides sufficient protection to the front of the shoe.
 As mentioned before, the shoe does not have a rock plate, but the firmness of the Aerofoam outsole provides adequate protection in most environments.

-All runners agreed that the Trail Rocket is a highly responsive shoe in the areas of forward and lateral movements.
+All runners agreed that the Trail Rocket is a highly responsive shoe in the area of forwards and lateral movements.
 The shoe was designed with flexibility and cushioning in mind which enables it to respond well to the demands placed upon it no matter what the terrain.
 Some reviews hailed the shoe’s flexibility and comfort on steep uphill and downhill runs without getting that jammed feeling in the toebox and heel.

 The Trail Rocket is a trail shoe designed for soft and semi-technical trails.
-It does not get good reviews in mud.
+It does not get good reviews in the mud.
 One runner noted that the shoe did equally well on pavement and provided an easy transition from road to trail and back again.
 Water crossings were no problem for the shoe which dried quickly and maintained its optimum support.

 When new, the Trail Rocket was priced in the mid to upper price range for trail shoes.
 Because it is an older model and a version 2.0 was released in 2015, you can now find some pretty good deals on this shoe.
 Since the shoe does run true to size, according to most, you are probably safe buying online.
 With the price of shoes going up every year, buying an older model is often a good way to determine if you like a brand.